*NEW!* Working from Home

 It is thus each voice actor’s urgent priority to get a decent home studio capacity up-and-running ASAP!

-There’s much to learn and acclimate to with this new arrangement, but I hope to show you it isn’t as daunting as it may seem and in many cases, you can get a home studio set up and running affordably and quickly.
+There’s much to learn and acclimate to with this new arrangement, but I hope to show you it isn’t as daunting (or expensive) as you may think.
+In many cases, you can get a home studio set up and running affordably and quickly.

 Home Recording Overview: Acoustics, Mic Use & Software CLICK HERE